Top 10 Cultural Differences that Can Cause Embarrassment, Misunderstanding and Even Troubles

 Greek: Hey dude, do you want to visit Athens?

-Egypt: *silence as a acceptance*
+Egyptian: *silence as acceptance*

-Greek: You don't want to.
+Greek: You don't want to?
 It's a thousand-year world story teller that is very important for us Greeks!
 But since you're a foreigner, if you say so.

 The Contenders